J535D165/pyalex/README.md

 PyAlex is a Python library for [OpenAlex](https://openalex.org/).
 OpenAlex is an index of hundreds of millions of interconnected scholarly papers, authors, institutions, and more.
-OpenAlex offers a powerful, open, and free [REST API](https://docs.openalex.org/) to extract, aggregate, or search scholarly data.
+OpenAlex offers a robust, open, and free [REST API](https://docs.openalex.org/) to extract, aggregate, or search scholarly data.
-PyAlex is lightweight and thin Python interface to this API.
-PyAlex tries to stay as close as possible to the design of the orginal service.
+PyAlex is a lightweight and thin Python interface to this API.
+PyAlex tries to stay as close as possible to the design of the original service.

 The following features of OpenAlex are currently supported by PyAlex: